 It’s Easier to Add than to Remove

-This is a mantra that should always ring in your mind when writing on a cake and even cake decoration as a whole.
+It’s easier to add than to remove `- is a mantra that should always ring in your mind when writing on a cake and even cake decoration as a whole.
 So when you cover your cake, do the writing first.
 This would show you where you have space to pipe in borders and other embellishments.
 But if you decorate first, you stand the risk of ruining your work with any attempt to correct your lettering.
 You wouldn’t also have the leverage to align your message correctly.

 Apply The Right Pressure